mpipatta/mpipatta.github.io/TutorialContents.md

 * [Load forecasting: Lookback forecasting](https://nbviewer.jupyter.org/github/mpipatta/mpipatta.github.io/blob/master/tutorials/Lookback.ipynb) This is the simplest method for load forecasting.
 Let's see what are the resulting error metrics (RMSE, MAPE) using this method.

 * [Load forecasting: Multiple linear regression](https://nbviewer.jupyter.org/github/mpipatta/mpipatta.github.io/blob/master/tutorials/LinearRegression.ipynb) One of the most basic ML is multiple linear regression.
 In this tutorial, we will use MLR to perform hour-ahead load forecasting when Lt-1, t_outdoor and others are inputs to the forecasting model.
+The LinearRegression model from sklearn.linear_model was used.

 * [Load forecasting: Autoregression model](https://nbviewer.jupyter.org/github/mpipatta/mpipatta.github.io/blob/master/tutorials/Autoregression.ipynb) Autoregression is a linear regression model that uses lagged variables as inputs to predict the value at the next time step.
 This tutorial uses AR model from statsmodels.tsa.ar_model to automatically chooses optimal lag values for the model.